Bmongo/vscode-translator/README.md

 ## Configuration

-`translator.translator`: Translation service, you can choose Google or Bing
+`devTranslator.translator`: Translation service, you can choose Google or Bing

-`translator.from`: Source language for translation, you can choose Chinese or English
+`devTranslator.from`: Source language for translation, you can choose Chinese or English

-`translator.to`: Target language for translation, you can choose Chinese or English
+`devTranslator.to`: Target language for translation, you can choose Chinese or English

-`translator.language`: Default is the current VSCode language, this configuration affects the interaction language of the plugin
+`devTranslator.language`: Default is the current VSCode language, this configuration affects the interaction language of the plugin

 ## Supported Languages